 Route 66 crosses through the Painted Desert in Arizona, and you can visit Petrified Forest National Park.
 In Holbrook, visit the Wigwam Village.
 At Winona, you can find the Barringer Meteor Crater, one of the world’s best-preserved impact craters.
 Soon you’ll hit Two Guns and the elevation begins to rise while desert landscape is replaced by pine forests.
 You’ll reach Flagstaff, where you can visit Lowell Observatory.

-At Williams, Ariz., you can hop off Route 66 to visit the South Rim of the Grand Canyon, only an hour north of the highway.
+At Williams, Arizona, you can hop off Route 66 to visit the South Rim of the Grand Canyon, only an hour north of the highway.
 After Williams, the road leaves the mountains to regain its desert composition.
 When you reach Ash Fork, you’ll find one of the longest unbroken stretches of the original Route 66.
 You’ll want to gas up before entering this area.
 In Seligman, find the Dejgadillos Historic Route 66 Visitor Center.
 Then before you reach Peach Springs, stop at Grand Canyon Caverns before you pass through the Hulapai Indian Reservation and Kingman.
 Stop in the ghost town of Hackberry, where a general store houses a Route 66 gift shop and visitor’s center.

 At Topock, cross the Colorado River and enter California.
 You can see the original bridge that now carries a pipeline.
 You’ll enter the Mojave Desert, one of the most dreaded parts of the original journey for most travelers along the road.
 Gas up since services are few and far between.
 At Needles, you will need to stop to ensure you’re not carrying any fruits, vegetables or plants into California.